m97j/m97j.github.io/content/_index.md

           icon: rectangle-group
           description: Build your pages with blocks - no coding required!

-  - block: testimonials
-    content:
-      title: ""
-      text: ""
-      items:
-        - name: "Hugo Smith"
-          role: "Marketing Executive at X"
-          # Upload image to `assets/media/` and reference the filename here
-          image: "testimonial-1.jpg"
-          text: "Awesome, so easy to use and saved me so much work with the swappable pre-designed sections!"
-    design:
-      spacing:
-        # Reduce bottom spacing so the testimonial appears vertically centered between sections
-        padding: ["6rem", 0, 0, 0]
   - block: cta-card
     content:
       title: Build your future-proof website